bgebelek/kubernetes-elastic-stack/README.md

 Next, passwords will need to be created for the `elastic` and `kibana_system` users.
 The value for the key `password` in the manifest files `es-auth-secret.yml` and `kb-auth-secret.yml` can be changed to accomplish this.

-TODO: Instruct users on how to create an encryption key for Kibana.
+TODO: Instruct users on how to create an encryption key for Kibana; inform users to place CA certificate in Kibana config file for es output.

 Now, resources can be applied with Kustomize as shown below: